yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 ## Examples

 The model is trained on black/white images, but it also works for color images.
+The following images have not been trained.

 ![img](ReadME_imgs/seg_demo/examle.jpg)
 Source: